LPGhatguy/magic-school-bus/README.md

 	- Use `<escape>` to cancel
 - `x`: Prompt to delete the selected entry
 	- Press `y` to confirm or `<escape>` to cancel
-- `r`: Refresh the directory list, useful for when an outside program modifies the directory.
+- `r`: Refresh the directory list, useful for when an outside program modifies the directory

 ### Changing shell working directory on exit
 Magic School Bus has a special mode intended to help move your shell to the location you navigated to when you exit!